-She was bit on the neck, so that could have killed her first, and even still, Dr. Jenner said in TS19 that the reanimation process following was reported as taking as long as eight hours and as little as two minutes, so that same could be true of the actual infection and death.
+She was bit on the neck, so that could have killed her first, and even still, Dr. Jenner said in "TS-19" that the reanimation process following was reported as taking as long as eight hours and as little as two minutes, so that same could be true of the actual infection and death.

 In "Triggerfinger", Shane tells Andrea he's got to get some sleep because he's taking the graveyard shift as sentry (Ironic term indeed).
 But Shane staying up all night actually helps explain some of his actions.
 People who are sleep-deprived (remember, Shane is appearing in just as many daylight scenes as everyone else) get jumpy and irritable in the best of times.
 Couple the stresses of the Zombie Apocalypse with his current drama and the hours upon hours in darkness he has to sit there thinking he is the last and only line of defense, and his criticism of Rick makes sense from his perspective.

-In the final episode of season one, Jenner wants them all to die in the CDC with him.
+In the final episode of Season 1, Jenner wants them all to die in the CDC with him.
 He must be nuts, right?
-They leave and he whispers something to Rick, which we don't learn until the end of season 2 - everyone has the virus, when you die you'll come back as a walker, period.
+They leave and he whispers something to Rick, which we don't learn until the end of Season 2 — everyone has the virus, when you die you'll come back as a walker, period.
 BRILLIANCE!
 Those who stayed were completely incinerated!
 Jenner was offering the group (who he was probably sure would die anyway), a chance to not come back as walkers, and thus further complicate whatever the rest of civilization was going through!
 He was trying to help them go out with dignity, and not as a shambling, rotting walker.

 Many people have pointed out the lack of AR 15 from the Police Station armory.
 However Rick point's out thatthere are weapons missing, those weapon would have being the first taken.

-In the final episode of Season Two: Lori looks horrified and backs away from Rick when he says he was forced to kill Shane.
+In the final episode of Season 2: Lori looks horrified and backs away from Rick when he says he was forced to kill Shane.
 She refuses to let him touch her and runs away in disgust.
 Even after Rick clearly said it was in self-defence, after her explicitly telling him that Shane was a threat a few days before and that he had to deal with him, and moments after saying that she was there for him.
 Why?
 Because she still had feelings for Shane, and had been knowingly or unknowingly stringing him along for two seasons by this point.

 Lori's apology to Shane seemed more obvious on this point.
 They reminisced and she acknowledged the significance of Shane possibly being the biological father.